Photoshop Actions & Workflows

-These enable and disable Snap Vector Tools and Transforms to Pixel Grid in Photoshop CS6.
-Please note that you need Photoshop CS6 for these actions to function.
-I probably use these 50 times a day.
+These enable and disable Snap Vector Tools and Transforms to Pixel Grid.
+Please note that you need Photoshop CS6, CC or CC 2014 for these actions to function.

-These Actions create new documents at non-Retina or Retina device sizes, at 72PPI with a solid fill background, a black rectangle to show where the status bar goes, and no colour profile attached.
+These Actions create new documents at Retina device sizes, at 72PPI with some handy elements, and no colour profile attached.
 Yes, 72PPI is probably the best pixel density of your documents — here’s why.

 Assigns the colour profile of “Don’t Color Manage This Document”, which is how all your UI documents should be, if you don’t like your colours being butchered.
 The new document Actions also assign “Don’t Color Manage This Document” as the colour profile, so you shouldn’t need this one too often.